haritanair/IMDB-Sentiment-Analysis/README.md

 ## Dataset

+The dataset used in this project can be found on Kaggle: [IMDB Movie Reviews Dataset](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews)
 - **Dataset**: IMDB movie reviews, containing 50,000 reviews labeled as positive or negative.
 - **Target Variable**: Sentiment (positive/negative).